 Implementing a wellness program at the workplace is not where all efforts should end.
 After a while, it is essential to check if the measures can generate positive results.
 Positive results include reduced absenteeism and sick leaves, improved work performance, increased productivity, healthy professional relationships, etc.

 An apt way to measure the effectiveness of a wellness program is by collecting feedback from employees themselves.
 Feedback can help employers rethink their strategies and gauge the success of the program.

 HR can initiate periodic feedback-taking processes where employees can rate their experiences with the wellness program and offer any crucial suggestions they have in mind.

 Based on the feedback, HR can recommend any necessary changes and updates in its wellness program.

-In the absence of an effective wellness strategy in place, hacking employee growth, performance, productivity, and happiness is challenging and tricky.
+In the absence of an effective wellness strategy, hacking employee growth, performance, productivity, and happiness is challenging and tricky.

-Aiding employers in the process of ensuring employee happiness and performance is a crucial role for any HR professionals.
+Aiding employers to ensure employee happiness and performance is a crucial role for any HR professionals.

 Without HR managers’ continuous and sincere efforts, implementing and updating a company’s employee wellness program is just not possible.

 Are you an HR professional?
 How do you plan to contribute to this process?